Christos Donis: Ascoli

 On 16 September 2020, he signed a three years' contract with Italian Serie B club Ascoli, on a free transfer with annual fees at the range of €300,000.
 On 12 February 2022, Donis' contract with Ascoli was terminated by mutual consent.

 VVV-Venlo

 On 19 January 2021, he was loaned to VVV-Venlo, where he reunited with his brother Tasos.

 Radomiak

 On 24 January 2023, after spending most of the winter training with Polish Ekstraklasa side Radomiak Radom, Donis signed with them until the end of the season, with a two-year extension option.

 Personal life

-Donis is the son of the former professional footballer and current manager, Giorgos Donis.
-His younger brother, Tasos, plays for French club Stade de Reims.
+Donis is the son of the former footballer and current manager, Georgios and the elder brother of Anastasios, who plays for the Greek club Aris Thessaloniki.